 Areas of Intervention

-Key components of SCFA's work looking ahead will be to (1) improve web access to local community resources, (2) launch a referral and navigation program, and (3) complete a feasibility study to determine whether to establish multi-service centers in the community.
+Key components of SCFA's work include (1) improving web access to local community resources, (2) launching a referral and navigation program, and (3) completing a feasibility study to determine whether to establish a nonprofit center in the community.

 Our partners, collectively called the Snoqualmie Valley Human Services Coalition, are a growing collective of 13 human service providers that offer care coordination and centralized access to human services in the Snoqualmie Valley.
 Together, the coalition works to address the systemic inequities that prevent Valley residents from accessing the services they need.

 Our network partners include: Acres of Diamonds, Empower Youth Network, Holy Innocents Food Pantry, Helping Hands, Hopelink, Huntington Learning Center, Mamma's Hands, Mt.
 Si Senior Center, Snoqualmie Valley Food Bank, Snoqualmie Valley Shelter Services, Sno-Valley Senior Center, and Tolt Congregational UCC Community Connections Program.

 Over time, this collaborative work will transform how human service organizations in the Snoqualmie Valley work together, growing to become a tight-knit network with the knowledge, skills, and capacity to connect community members to the resources they need.
 We are proud to help make the Snoqualmie Valley a truly supportive community for all.